ruralinnovation/multi-svc-cartodb/docs/QUICKSTART.md

     docker-compose up
     ```

-1. Go to the Carto login screen at `http://$CARTO_DEFAULT_USER.localhost.lan:3000/` in a browser.
-You should be able to log in with the values you set in your `.bash_profile` for username and password.
+1. Go to the Carto login screen at `https://$CARTO_DEFAULT_USER.localhost/` in a browser.
+You should be able to log in with the values you set in your `.bash_profile` for username and password (`abc123def` by default).